engraving-challenges/main/general-rules.md

 Again, in this phase you're not allowed yet to tweak any object individually.

+#### Tweak to Usable Quality

+For many applications you don't need publication quality scores, the most common being the use as performance material.
+We are interested in the amount of work to bring a score to such a state with different tools.
+(Of course we know that the state of 'usable quality' is a highly subjective one.)

 #### Tweak to Publication Quality

 Now you should make your score perfect.
 You're allowed to use *any* tools your program offers, including third-party plugins, self-written functions or established libraries.
 But anything has to be reproducible by others.
-This means if this requires a commercial or free plugin or library to be present it has to be documented.
+This means that if your score requires a - commercial or free - plugin or library to be present this fact has to be documented.
 If you use functions or self-written tools that aren't publicly available they have to be somehow accessible (for LilyPond you can either place them in the input files themselves,